 Mitigation Measure BIO-3: Develop a Mitigation Strategy for Aquatic Resources.
-Caltrans would develop a strategy to offset impacts to aquatic resources prior to construction if permanent impacts were to occur.
+Caltrans would develop a strategy to offset impacts to aquatic resources during the permitting phase if permanent impacts were to occur.
 Strategies may include on-site or off-site habitat restoration, the purchase of credits at an approved conservation bank, a contribution to a property acquisition, or other beneficial measures that would contribute to the recovery of aquatic resources.